-For patients appropriate to discharge within the first 23 hours of services, unit staff should work in collaboration with the patient to arrange a successful discharge by discussing treatment preferences and community support.
-Patient should be discharged with a viable and manageable discharge plan.
+For patients appropriate to discharge within the first 23 hours of services, unit staff must work in collaboration with the patient to arrange a successful discharge by discussing treatment preferences and community support.
+The patient must be discharged with a viable and manageable discharge plan.